shaunakg/portfolio-zola/content/posts/building-cardz.md

 +++
-title = "20,000 lines of code as a high school student - the story of Cardz" date = 2022-04-28 description = "Building a flashcard app that uses machine learning was not an easy task.
+title = "Building an educational machine learning app with GPT-3" date = 2022-04-28
+description = "Building a flashcard app that uses machine learning was not an easy task.
 This post details some of the challenges and hurdles I faced while making Cardz."